 Have you been asking yourself this question recently?
 Or maybe you have been asking yourself this question regarding a loved one, co-worker, neighbor, etc. Whatever the case may be, it is important to understand that relapse is actually a normal part of the recovery process.

 If you have successfully completed an addiction treatment program, went on to experience a period of sobriety, and then ended up relapsing, you are not alone.
 Relapsing is not uncommon at all, and it in no way means that you are a failure.
 It is important to know that there are numerous resources available to help you and that hope is always—always—an option.
+At Shadow Mountain, our addiction treatment programs are very effective.

 The way that you react at this particular point in time after a relapse is critical to how you recover.
 In this time, forgiveness is important—for yourself or for your loved one, depending on the circumstances.
 While you may be angry at yourself or your loved one for the recent relapse, it is crucial that you learn to forgive for the situation.
 This type of attitude is far more productive in the long run, and it is the type of attitude that will help you or your love done persevere when it comes to maintaining their sobriety down the road.